confluentinc/ksql/docs/tutorials/basics-local.rst

 Confluent CLI
 --------------

-If you are running |cp| using the CLI, you can stop it with this command.
+If you are running {{ site.cp }} using the CLI, you can stop it with this command.

 .. code:: bash